Pet Owner Emergency Planning (Part 1~4)

 So maybe you can glean some additional suggestions from this that will be useful.
 And don’t forget that human-made disasters can strike anywhere any time!
 Remember: you are your pet’s first line of defense in an emergency.

 3/11/2012 Today is the one year anniversary of the enormous earthquake and tsunami in Japan.
 Pay attention to all the documentaries that are being re-run.
 Remember the VERY disaster-prone spring and summer of 2011 with floods, tornadoes, east-coast hurricanes, wildfires, and severe drought.
 With the recent outbreak of tornadoes across the Midwest, it is looking like this year might be lively too.
 GET READY!

 Calling it “Disaster Preparedness” is a bit misleading.
 That makes people think of things like tornadoes, floods, wildfires, hurricanes, earthquakes, mudslides, etc. The problem with that is tornadoes, floods, and wildfires are infrequent, and hurricanes and earthquakes virtually nonexistent.
 So people in the upper Midwest think they’re safe.
 They don’t consider that they are vulnerable to fires, chemical spills, plane crashes, explosions, etc.

 The first thing you need to look at is what sort of situations you might be facing.
 In each case, your reaction will be to either take shelter or get out.
 Some situations, like an imminent explosion or an advancing chemical cloud, you grab and run.
 Others, like a flood or hurricane, you have to get out but you can do it calmly in an orderly fashion.
 Still others, you can choose to evacuate or stay.
-In a winter time power failure, you might decide to send the kids and pets to stay elsewhere, while you stay to drain the pipes and winterise the house.
+In a wintertime power failure, you might decide to send the kids and pets to stay elsewhere, while you remain to drain the pipes and winterize the house.